-- Contacting a local news station: Contact those who can reach more people than you can, and ask them to talk about Mesothelioma Awareness Day.
+- Contacting a local news station: Contact those who can reach more people than you can and ask them to talk about Mesothelioma Awareness Day.
 If a news outlet wants to interview you, see if this can take place over the phone or via the computer unless you have received the COVID-19 vaccine.

 2. Donate or Organize a Mesothelioma Fundraiser

-The Meso Foundation, the Asbestos Disease Awareness Organization (ADAO), and other groups are in need of funding to support mesothelioma research, provide financial aid to those fighting cancer, and advocate for federal bans on asbestos use.
+The Meso Foundation, the Asbestos Disease Awareness Organization (ADAO), and other groups raise funds to support mesothelioma research, provide financial aid to those fighting cancer, and advocate for federal bans on asbestos use.

 Today, you can donate to these groups via their websites.
-For example, you can make a donation in your own name or create a tribute page in honor of a loved one on the Meso Foundation site.
+For example, you can create a tribute page and donate in honor of a loved one on the Meso Foundation site or make a donation in your own name.

 You can also create an online fundraising event, such as a virtual auction, with the proceeds going to these groups.